jdunkerley/jdunkerley/order-of-evaluation.md

        LOG("NotNull", "C:\Temp\Logic.log", "IFNULL_P2"))
 ```

 The `IIF` statement, it evaluates the `Cond` and the `Null` expressions.
 However, the `IFNULL` continues and evaluates both `P1` and `P2`.
 This can be an advantage or a disadvantage.
 Imagine a case where computing `P1` was complicated - then `IFNULL` avoids it being computed twice.
 This can clearly be a big advantage in this scenario.
-However, in another case if you have a function which reads a value and if null updates the value (this is the variable functionality in Abacus) then you want `P2` to only be executed if `P1` is null.
+However, in another case, if you have a function which reads a value and if null updates the value (this is the variable functionality in Abacus) then you want `P2` to only be executed if `P1` is null.

 This was a surprise for me when I first noticed this behaviour as I had imagined XML Macro functions worked as a substitution straight into the expression (just making it easier to write), but this behaviour allows for some performance wins (and some losses).